robotology-legacy/wysiwyd/main/src/modules/narrativeRelated/narrativeGraph/src/README.md

 launch narrativeGraph with options: `initialize 1` and be set the research windows to `1`, instanceStart at the first instance of the scenario 1, and be sure that all instances of the 6 scenarios are included in the window (with the parameter instanceStop).

-narrativeGraph should display a warning message it the training is not complete: "n sentences losts"
+narrativeGraph should display a warning message it the training is not complete: "n sentences lost"

 if not the system should display:
 > [INFO] 0 sentences lost.